Pacific Sardines and Herring: Lives of Food Fish

 The Pacific herring performs a behaviour known as "flashing".
 As it turns suddenly while it's swimming, its silvery, reflective body produces what looks like a flash of light.
 The effect is especially noticeable when multiple fish in a school flash at once.

 Pacific herring play an important role in their ecosystem and have been very important in the lives of indigenous people.
-Many marine mammals, fish and birds feed on the herring and/or their eggs.
+Many marine mammals, fish, and birds feed on the herring and/or their eggs.
 Even łand animals such as bears visit beaches to eat herring eggs from seaweed that washes ashore.
-Herring spawning is time for a feast for many animals.
+When the herring spawn, it's time for a feast for many animals.

 In the past, herring played a dominant role in the life and culture of the First Nations groups along the Pacific Coast of North America.
 These groups still catch herring, as do commercial fisheries.
 The herring population is not as large as it once was, however.
 The fish are abundant in some areas but are reduced in number in other parts of their range.